LLNL/RAJA/README.md

 Example Applications
 --------------------

-The RAJA-examples repository contains three proxy applications that use the RAJA programming model.
+The [RAJA-examples](https://github.com/LLNL/RAJA-examples) repository contains three proxy applications that use the RAJA programming model.
 These applications can be built along with the rest of the RAJA framework by setting `-DRAJA_ENABLE_APPLICATIONS=On` when running CMake.

+When this option is passed to CMake, the RAJA-examples repository is cloned using `git` to the directory `extra/llnl-raja-proxies` in the project root.
+The example applications will be built using the same configuration that the RAJA library uses.

 User Documentation
 -------------------